 We present in this section a novel generative pretext task for anomaly detection which is highly texture oriented.
 In the colorization task commonly used in the literature \cite{Iizuka2016,Zhang2016ColorfulIC,Su2020}, the main objective is to predict the $(A,B)$ color channels from the luminance channel $L$ of an image in LAB space.

-\begin{revmodif} One big challenge with this task is to colorize the background since it can vary a lot inside the training normal set.
+One big challenge with this task is to colorize the background since it can vary a lot inside the training normal set.
 The re-colorization will be naturally poorer for unseen background during inference of new observations.
 Therefore the object itself should have more impact on the AD algorithms than the background, making the anomaly detector more object-oriented than scene-oriented.
 In addition, several issues arise when considering the typical framework of colorization through regression \cite{Iizuka2016} where $\expect{(A_{ij}, B_{ij})|L}$ is directly estimated for each pixel $(i,j)$.
 First, the colorimetry of the normal class can potentially be multi-modal.
 In other words, the normal class objects can have several plausible set of colors called modes.
 For example, horses could have more than one fur color yet still being part of the same class.
-In this case a regression network can not model the multi-modality and will end up predicting the mean of all modes.
-Second, even if one of the object mode is correctly predicted, any error function will yield high values if the mode of the current observation is different. \end{revmodif}
+In this case a regression network will end up predicting the mean of all modes ignoring the multi-modality.
+Second, even if one of the object mode is correctly predicted, any error function will yield high values if the mode of the current observation is different.